KittyGiraudel/site/_posts/2013-02-04-css-gradients.md

 ## The background shorthand

-For anyone who doesn't remember, the background layers are listed from the top one to the bottom one and the `background-color` is specified together with the bottom layer.
+For anyone who doesn’t remember, the background layers are listed from the top one to the bottom one and the `background-color` is specified together with the bottom layer.
 A background layer includes the following:

 - `<background-image>`
 - `<background-position>` / `<background-size>`